 Frequently Asked Questions:

 “What exactly do you mean by Surveillance?“Surveillance consists of using various methods to document where a person goes, who they see, and what they do.
 Domestic surveillance is undertaken to find out if a partner is cheating or a former partner/child’s parent is engaging in activities that could be harmful to their children.
-There are many surveillance techniques, including GPS tracking, use of hidden video equipment to record activity in publicly visible places, and use of investigators to follow and photograph and/or video subjects to document their activities without their knowledge.
+There are many surveillance techniques, including GPS, use of hidden video equipment to record activity in publicly visible places, and use of investigators to follow and photograph and/or video subjects to document their activities without their knowledge.
 Video footage, photographic evidence, and statements of investigators, if properly obtained and preserved, are powerful evidence in Family Court proceedings.

 “What if I’m wrong?“If there is no evidence that your partner is cheating on you or doing anything else wrong, you will still have gained peace of mind.
 Since our investigations are 100% confidential, you will not have risked sacrificing the relationship by confronting an innocent person with unfounded allegations.

 “Is this kind of surveillance legal?“Yes.
 There are limitations on the nature and extent of surveillance activities, of course.
 As a SLED-licensed Private Investigation firm, we are bound by the laws and regulations that have been put in place to protect all citizens from undue intrusions into their private lives.
 We use state-of-the-art technology and techniques to gain the most information legally possible.